States of Consciousness

 Psychologists are well aware of the phenomenon known as perceptual defense, of the selectivity of perception, of the fact that we more readily see what we want to see, tend not to see what we do not want to see, and/or distort what we do perceive into what we would to perceive.
 What we would "like to" perceive may often seem unpleasant, yet it has secondary advantages insofar as it is supportive of the ego structure.

-To indicate distortion of perception, a partial misperception of the actual stimulus is shown (the word name at time T3) in that the gets dropped out of name as it enters primary consciousness.
+To indicate distortion of perception, a partial misperception of the actual stimulus is shown (the word name at time T3) in that the a gets dropped out of name as it enters primary consciousness.
 While much of the original stimulus gets through and provides materials (in this case the other letters) for later processing, some of it drops out.
 This process of filtering perceptions, rejecting some things, distorting others, is a major characteristic of samsara.
 We tend to perceive selectively those elements of situations that support our preexisting beliefs and feelings.

 Having reached a state of semidelusion, we now see that instead of the real information Hi, my name, a distorted mixture is being transmitted, consisting of some of the actual information hat came in plus some of the associations and emotional energy that have come via the associations.
 Some fragments of stimuli coming in are being distorted to fit in with the beginnings of delusion brought about by the prepotent need and associational chains.
-Thus the quality of the dollar sign becomes more an S, and the Hi turns into a HIS,and the my then becomes opposed to the HIS in a classic dichotomy.
-The letters and from name now stand in isolation, affected by the emotional charge of the dichotomy HIS and my, so it becomes HIS and ME.
+Thus the S quality of the dollar sign $ becomes more an S, and the Hi turns into a HIS,and the my then becomes opposed to the HIS in a classic dichotomy.
+The letters m and e from name now stand in isolation, affected by the emotional charge of the dichotomy HIS and my, so it becomes HIS and ME.
 Because of the intensity added by the flow of energy at time T3, all the components of stimuli may be arranged to spell the word ENEMY, further reinforcing the HIS-my dichotomy.
 Elements of the situation are automatically reworked by the Input-Processing subsystem to fit the emerging theme of consciousness.

 Thus at time T4 the primary focus of consciousness may be considered fully delusional in the sense that the internal, charged processes, the associational and emotional processes, distort perception so greatly that we can truly speak of Sam as being deluded or out of contact with the world.
 We now not only have selective perception in the sense of filtering and rejection, shown as the fourth stimulus word is being totally rejected here, but we now begin to get the psychological process known as projection, where internal processes become so strong that they are projected onto the environment and wrongly perceived as actual perceptions.
 Internal processes and memories are fed back into Input-Processing and reemerge in awareness with the quality of perception added.
 In this case the feelings about the conflict between HIS and my and about ENEMY and about PEOPLE TAKE ADVANTAGE OF ME now begin to be experienced as stimuli coming in from the environment, rather than as internal associations.
 Other associational chains dealing with DANGER are triggered by this process, including one, discussed later, that keeps out competing associations that do not fit it with the delusional scheme.